-- Prepare for the Career Fair (utilize all tools available to you via the My Career Services page of the portal to successfully navigate the Annual Career Fair). - Finalize résumé and have someone edit it for you to be sure it is free from mistakes. - Follow up with all employers visited during the Career Fair. - Attend Mock Interviews (available through the Career Services office). - Practice interviewing (interviewing tools can be found on the My Career Services page of the portal) - Apply for open positions!
+- Prepare for upcoming job fairs (utilize all tools available to you via the My Career Services page of the portal to successfully navigate each job fair event). - Finalize résumé and have someone edit it for you to be sure it is free from mistakes. - Follow up with all employers visited during any job fair events you attend. - Attend Mock Interviews (available through the Career Services office). - Practice interviewing (interviewing tools can be found on the My Career Services page of the portal) - Apply for open positions!

-STEVENS SUCC STEVENS SUCCESS STRATEGIES #2 COLLEGE ISN'T LIKE A JOB...
+SSTEVENS SUCCESS STRATEGIES #2 COLLEGE ISN'T LIKE A JOB...
 OR IS IT?